 SmartArt is a great option that lets you quickly create editable diagrams that also work as bulleted list alternatives.
-You have already learned how to convert your bulleted list to a SmartArt graphic -- but once you do that, you'll discover that it is neither easy nor intuitive to edit, add, or delete text that comprised your original bulleted list.
-Fortunately, you can get the bulleted list back within the convenient Text Pane of the SmartArt graphic -- any edits you make in the Text Pane also show immediately in your SmartArt graphic.
-This tutorial will help you explore working within the Text Pane for SmartArt graphics in PowerPoint 2011:
+You have already learned how to convert your bulleted list to a SmartArt graphic, but once you do that, you'll discover that it is neither easy nor intuitive to edit, add, or delete text that comprised your original bulleted list.
+Fortunately, you can get the bulleted list back within the convenient Text Pane of the SmartArt graphic, any edits you make in the Text Pane also show immediately in your SmartArt graphic.

 Showing and Hiding the Text Pane